lucasrod25/drug-consumption-analysis/README.md

 # Predicting Drug Consumption
 ## Models

+### Personality + Demographic Model
+This model is trying to find how the personality and demographic related to lcohol,  amphetamines,  cannabis,  coke,  ecstasy,  LSD, meth,  andmushrooms.
+We use multilayer perceptron for this model and we use grid search to test the quality and assurance.

 ### Gateway Drug Model
 This model is meant to find out if there is a connection between marijuana, alcohol, and hard drug use.
 It can be found in gateway_drug_model.ipynb.
 There are three different models, but the one we chose to be in our UI is the third model, an SVM.
 There is also a grid search for this SVM towards the end of the file.